 1 teaspoon vanilla extract

-Add in the coconut oil until it becomes coarse crumbs.
-The Kitchen Aid Mixer (affiliate) is great for this.
+Cut in 2 Tbs. solid coconut oil or dairy-free butter until the flour becomes coarse crumbs.
+The Kitchen Aid Mixer (affiliate) on low speed is great for this.

 Pour the wet ingredients into the flour mixture and mix until just combined.
 Don’t over mix.

-Use a spoon to fill each mold 1/2 to full.
+Use a spoon to fill each donut well 1/2 full.

 1 cup powdered sugar

 In a bowl, whisk powdered sugar and water.

 If it’s too thick, add 1/4 tsp. of water at a time until drizzle consistency is reached.

 Or dip donuts into the bowl of glaze, top side down.
 Just covering the top of the donut.

 Add sprinkles or crushed Oreos before the glaze hardens. (optional)